-Monarch would like to thank all Point-In-Time Coordinators, homeless service providers, agencies, and volunteers who participated in NJ Counts 2021.
-Monarch would also like to specifically thank Bergen County for providing a Spanish translation of the 2021 paper survey tool.
+The New Jersey Housing and Mortgage Finance Agency and its partner in the annual Point in Time Count, Monarch Housing Associates, would like to thank all Point-In-Time Coordinators, homeless service providers, agencies, and volunteers who participated in NJ Counts 2022, with specific recognition of Bergen County, which graciously provided a Spanish translation of the 2022 paper survey tool.

-Finally, a special acknowledgement is given to all the respondents who were willing to share personal information about themselves and their households' experiences in order to help our communities better understand and assist the homeless.
+A special acknowledgement is given to all the respondents, who were willing to share personal information about themselves and their households' experiences in order to help our communities better understand and assist the homeless.